 Organizations looking to leverage the cloud should ask the following questions when selecting an Enterprise File Sync and Share (EFSS) or Cloud Content Management solution.

 • Are files stored in a public, multi-tenant cloud or in a private, single-tenant cloud?
 While some vendors are scrambling to react and planning to offer cloud storage in European data-centers, it is clear that their customers’ data will be collocated and compute resources will be shared with many other parties.
-Syncplicity’s Hybrid StorageVault allows maximum visibility and control by providing a private, single-tenant cloud to host sensitive datasets.
+Syncplicity by Axway’s Hybrid StorageVault allows maximum visibility and control by providing a private, single-tenant cloud to host sensitive datasets.

 Our many European customers have been down this decision path in anticipation of the latest Safe Harbor ruling.
 In addition to these controls, customers have reviewed our standards for handling personal data and performed their own in-depth security analysis on our systems.